borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

-The various consistency checks all have trade-offs around speed and thoroughness, but most of them don't even look at your original source files—arguably one important way to ensure your backups contain the files you'll want to restore in the case of catastrophe (or just an accidentally deleted file).
+The various consistency checks all have trade-offs around speed and thoroughness, but most of them don't even look at your original source files—arguably one important way to ensure your backups contain the files you'll want to restore in the case of catastrophe (or an accidentally deleted file).
 Because if something goes wrong with your source files, most consistency checks will still pass with flying colors and you won't discover there's a problem until you go to restore.